 The Criterion Collection Blu-ray release of Safety Last! contains many bonus features, including three razor-sharp early Harold Lloyd short films.
-One such film, Take A Chance (1918) featured here, provides rare views of the long lost Court Hill neighborhood where Lloyd and producer Hal Roach began their careers.
+One such film, Take A Chance (1918) featured here (and now available on the Criterion Channel), provides rare views of the long lost Court Hill neighborhood where Lloyd and producer Hal Roach began their careers.

 Lloyd filmed along the block of Hope Street (above) between Temple Street to the left, and Court Street to the right.
 Each building in the above aerial view can be viewed individually at the Los Angeles Public Library Homes of N. Hope St collection, including to the left of

 Harold, 242 Hope St, 240 Hope St, 236 Hope St, 232 Hope St, 228 Hope St, and the three story apartment with the front balconies at 224 Hope St, and to the right of Harold, 212 – 214 Hope St, 210 Hope St, 206 Hope St, and on the corner of Hope and Court, the Court Apartments.
 A reverse view of the corner Court Apartments appears (right) during a scene from Lloyd’s A Gasoline Wedding (1918), filmed looking north up Court St towards Hope.

 Later in Take A Chance Harold chases Snub Pollard and Bebe Daniels past the Chestmere Apartments that stood on Court and Grand, just two short blocks from the Bradbury Mansion that served as the studio home for Lloyd and producer Hal Roach.
 The mansion stood on the corner of Hill and Court Streets, with the main entrance facing Hill.